fgassert/process-gddp/README.md

 Computation can generate a large amount of intermediate data.
 It is recommended that you set a [Lifecycle Rule](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-lifecycle.html) on your S3 Bucket to automatically expire (delete) data older than 7 days to avoid accumulating storage cost, and move or download the resulting data that you want to keep.

 Under test conditions, computing the listed indicators generated costs as follows:
- - ~$40 - AWS EC2 Spot Instances
+ - ~$40 - AWS EC2 Spot Instance
  - ~$240/month - S3 Storage

-Creation of daily average temperature data for heating and cooling degree days accounted for the majority of storage cost.
+The majority of storage cost (~80%) is due to generating daily average temperature data for heating and cooling degree days.

 ## Installation